Khaled-Mahmmoud/MyCompetitiveProgramming/Dynamic Programming/Problems/O _ Two Sets.md

 1 <= n <= 500

 **Solution** :
-If we are to have two subsets of equal sum, they must sum to half the total sum each.
+If we are have two subsets of equal sum, they must sum to half the total sum each.
 This means if the total sum n(n+1)/2 is odd the answer is zero (no possibilities).
 Otherwise we get the number of ways to reach n(n+1)/4 using subsets of the numbers 1..n-1
 Why n-1?
 Because by only considering numbers up to n-1, we always put n in the second set, and therefore only count each pair of sets once (otherwise we count every pair of sets twice).